mit-rss/localization/README.md

 -   **Part A - (Writing Assignment)** Understand the motion and sensor model.
 -   **Part B - (Programming Assignment)** Develop and test the particle filter algorithm in 2D racecar simulation environment, upload solution to gradescope for autograder evaluation.
 -   **Part C - (Localization)** Adapt your solution from part B to work in your car and conduct experimental analysis for your report and briefing.
--   *Part D - (OPTIONAL: Extra Credit) From localization to SLAM: configure and run Google Cartographer in the simulator.*
+-   *Part D - (OPTIONAL: Extra Credit) From localization to SLAM: Coming Soon!*
 -   *Part E - (OPTIONAL: Extra Credit) Derive the Bayes' Filter presented in Lecture 10.*

 ### Before You Begin: Initial Setup